nine8439/Soft_Eng_pres_4/Desktop/Patriot.md

 + The cause of the missile system failing to defend against the incoming Scud was traced back to a bug in Patriot's radar and tracking software

+<h2>Overview of Disaster</h2>

++ Problem Statement: “System failed to identify a  enemy missile after the system had been running continuously for over 100 hours”

++ If we assume the Patriot Missile Systems was correctly working on the European War front prior to the Persian Gulf War, then these problems can be considered as requirements creep.

++ 4 areas where problems were encountered:
+    1. Domain/Environment Change
+    2. Software: clock drift/round-off error, reboot time, software delivery time, software upgrade time
+    3. Hardware: No recorder, difference in ballistic missiles versus Aircraft/Cruise Missiles
+    4. User Ware: no auditory alarms, information on Operation doctorine